top of page

 LEARN TO LET GO OF GRIEF

-Forgiveness is ultimately about letting go of the grief we hold in our heart, caused by lack of self-love, past episodes of rejection and betrayal, and by all forms of loss and unhealthy attachments.
-The emotional charge of grief short circuits the heart chakra, it makes us lose coherence if not fall apart, and then our centre doesn’t hold anymore.
-Grief is often buried underneath layers of other emotions, or simply buried as it is too painful to feel.
-I have stopped asking myself why I feel grief, why does my heart ache so much.
-When grief emerges, I accept it is there, I surrender to it.
-I hold myself in the suffering, I do not push it away.
-Grief is an energy that engulfs the heart centre and there are ways to express it, to breathe it out of the body, and reconnect to our inner state of peace.
+Forgiveness is ultimately about letting go of the grief we carry in our hearts, caused by a lack of self-love, past episodes of rejection and betrayal, and all forms of loss and unhealthy attachments.
+The emotional charge of grief short-circuits the heart chakra; it causes us to lose coherence, or even fall apart, and as a result, our centre no longer holds.
+Grief is often hidden beneath layers of other emotions, or simply buried because it is too painful to feel.
+I have ceased asking myself why I feel grief, why my heart aches so deeply.
+When grief arises, I accept its presence and surrender to it.
+I hold myself through the suffering; I do not push it away.
+Grief is an energy that engulfs the heart centre, and there are ways to express it, to breathe it out of the body, and reconnect to our inner state of peace.

 Steps to deal with grief: